FHICT-S-Siem/S3-SiemLucassen-HAP/portfolio.md

 CI/CD is used to automate large parts of the deployment process which speeds up development.
 We can also let CI/CD handle our testing by adding the service of Sonarcloud.

-I made GitHub secret evironments to seperate build(development) and deployment workflows as seen below. <br/> I configured these environments with protection rules and secrets.
-The workflows will only pass once all steps are succesfully completed.
+I made GitHub secret environments to separate build(development) and deployment workflows as seen below. <br/> I configured these environments with protection rules and secrets.
+The workflows will only pass once all steps are successfully completed.

 ![image](https://user-images.githubusercontent.com/48807736/146693344-61bcb304-9ec7-4ad2-a3ff-f33a2277e4a0.png)